 Best geography book – Around the World with Mouk.
 Engaging illustrations, interesting story lines and a lot of details.
 It’s followed closely by Follow the Line Around the World, but the story is lacking here.

 Best poetry book – You Read to Me, I’ll Read to You series and any other book by Mary Ann Hoberman.
 We love her books and I grab them as soon as I see a new one.

 Most requested book – Rikki Tikki Tavi.
-Anna specifically liked this version that I linked up to even though she did read an original version that we had at home as well.
+Smarty specifically liked this version that I linked up to even though she did read an original version that we had at home as well.